Referenda on the new Constitutional Treaty

-Both Euro-federalists and Euro-sceptics have called for a referendum in all EU member countries on the proposed constitution.
-See www.X09.eu.
+Both Euro-federalists and Euro-sceptics did call for a referendum in all EU member countries on the proposed constitution.

-A campaigning group, the European Referendum Campaign (ERC), is calling for a referendum on the Constitution to be held in all EU countries on the same date.
-For countries whose national constitution does not allow for binding referendums, the ERC calls for consultative referendums to be held there.
+A campaigning group, the European Referendum Campaign, ERC, was calling for a referendum on the Constitution to be held in all EU countries on the same date.
+For countries whose national constitution does not allow for binding referendums, the ERC called for consultative referendums to be held there.

-There have been held referendums in Spain and Luxembourg, where 76,7% og 56,52 % voted yes, and in France and Holland where 54,8% and 61,7% voted no. The referendums in Denmark, Ireland, United Kingdom, Polen, the Czech Republic and Portugal were exposed or cancelled.
+There have been held referendums in Spain and Luxembourg, where 76,7% and 56,52% voted yes, and in France and The Netherlands where 54,8% and 61,7% voted no. The referendums in Denmark, Ireland, United Kingdom, Poland, the Czech Republic and Portugal were exposed or cancelled.

 Ireland then voted on the Lisbon Treaty 12 June 2008.
-53,4 % voted No and 46,6 % voted Yes.
-The turnout was 53 % - higher than in the second referendum on the Nice Treaty in Ireland where 49 % took part in the referendum against 35 % in the fist Irish Nice referendum giving a majority for a No.
+53,4% voted No and 46,6% voted Yes.
+The turnout was 53% - higher than in the second referendum on the Nice Treaty in Ireland where 49% took part in the referendum against 35% in the first Irish Nice referendum giving a majority for a No.

 Links